sumup-oss/circuit-ui/MIGRATION.md

 In v5, some form components (such as the `Input`) accepted any `ReactNode` as a label.

 This can be an accessibility issue, because the `label` prop value is exposed to assistive technology as the control's [accessible name](https://www.tpgi.com/what-is-an-accessible-name/).
-Accessible names don't have semantics or structure, so passing something like a tooltip to the `label` would wrongly be combined with the control's name.
+Accessible names don't have semantics or structure, so rendering e.g. an anchor or a tooltip in the `label` is bad practice.

 In v6, the `label` prop only accepts a `string`.
 The change is TypeScript-only (i.e. a `ReactNode` would still be rendered) but migration is encouraged.